zaemtariq/zaemtariq/README.md

 <h1 align="center">Hi 👋, I'm Zaeem Tariq</h1>
 <h3 align="center">Passionate and dedicated developer with a strong foundation in computer science, blockchain, and decentralized technologies.
-Experienced in building smart contracts, dApps, and full-stack applications.
-Currently contributing as a Teaching Associate in Computer Science while actively exploring innovative solutions in Web3 and beyond.</h3>
+Experienced in building smart contracts, dApps, and full-stack web applications.
+Currently contributing as a Lecturer in Department of Computer Science University of Karachi, while actively exploring innovative solutions in Web3 and beyond.</h3>

 <p align="center">
   <a href="https://twitter.com/zaemrana" target="_blank">